Economic history of Canada: Fur trade

 The fur trade was key to the development of the Canadian interior.
 In Europe, hats from beaver pelts had become especially fashionable and valuable, and the forests of North America were home to many of the creatures.

 This trade closely involved the Native peoples who would hunt the beavers and other animals and then sell their pelts to Europeans in exchange for guns, textiles, and luxury items like mirrors and beads.
 Those who traded with the Native were the voyageurs, woodsmen who travelled the length of North America to bring pelts to the ports of Montreal and Quebec City.

 The French dominated the trade through the New France, the Ohio Valley, and west into what would be Manitoba and Saskatchewan.
 In an attempt to break the French monopoly the English began trading through Hudson Bay and the Hudson's Bay Company built an elaborate network of trading posts and forts.

 There was fierce rivalry between the French and English and their respective Native allies.
 Even when the two nations were at peace fierce fighting would occur in the interior.

-The great disadvantage of the fur trade for the Canadas was that it did not encourage settlement.
+The great disadvantage of the fur trade for the Canadians was that it did not encourage settlement.
 The fur trade only needed a few highly skilled workers.
 Also, the fur trade required more tonnage of goods to be shipped to North America than going the other way.
 This meant that there was no excess space on the westward voyage and passage costs were high.
 Unlike the United States where agriculture had become the primary industry, requiring a large labour force the population of what would be Canada remained very low.

 This was a great benefit to the British in their struggles with the French.
 Over the course of the eighteenth century, the French possessions were gradually seized by the British until, in 1759, all of New France was conquered.
 The continued dependence on trade with Europe, also meant that the northern colonies were far more reluctant to join the American Revolution, and Canada thus remained loyal to the British crown.